prataprc/prataprc.github.io/_posts/2013-03-11-C-spartan-among-languages.md

 *Lack of constructs*.
 This can also be called as lack-of-pretense.
-Many concepts and constructs that we observe in modern languages lack support from its hardware counter-part, there by, a software runtime is added to augment the hardware and loose some performance in doing so.
+Many concepts and constructs that we observe in modern languages lack support from its hardware counter-part, there by, a software run-time is added to augment the hardware and loose some performance in doing so.
 Nevertheless, present constructs and concepts provided by C are simply not enough for building large programs.